craftybones/loud-and-proud/docs/why_objects.md

 Nothing prevents us from doing this.
 Which means, the behaviour `areaOfSquare` still doesn't have anything to do with a square.
 It simply works on a property called `length`.

 This problem simply can't be solved unless we somehow ensure that the function `areaOfSquare` knows only about a square.

+#### So, why objects?

+It should be clear by now that not having a system that ties data and behaviour does the following:

+* Allows unrelated behaviour to be applied on unrelated data
+  * calling `areaOfSquare` with a list
+* Forces us to manually tie data and behaviour, thus increasing the possibility of bugs.
+  * using `bind` or some other such method
+* Expects us to know how to define data, which might cause bugs.
+  * `{length:10}` vs `{lenght:10}`